tchajed/thesis/3-goose.md

 of appending to `s[:i]`, since this would conflict with the separate ownership over `s[i:]`.

+## Maps

+After slices, maps are the next most commonly used collection type in Go.
+We implement maps as lists of key-value pairs, stored in a single memory location in reverse insertion order.
+Go's builtin maps are _not_ thread-safe, so the model enforces single-threaded access by marking the map as being read while reading from it; this re-uses the race detection for other pointers to ensure that racy access to a map is undefined behavior, while allowing concurrent read-read access.
+Maps support all the Go operations: insertions, reads (including returning whether the key is present), `len` to get the number of elements in the map, deletion, and iteration.
+Go map iteration is non-deterministic and in practice random, but we did not model this since it would be challenging to do so; however, the reasoning principles for map iteration do not expose an iteration order.

+The implementation of maps is the most involved out of any of the Go primitives.
+It required directly implementing maps (albeit inefficiently, using an association list) using recursive GooseLang code.
+GooseLang is an untyped language, so our first attempts had basic errors like missing arguments.
+We improved our confidence in this implementation both by testing it and by verifying it.
+Both of these essentially rule out type errors, and the specification is simple enough to be a reliable test of behavior.
+Both simple tests and verification cover easy mistakes like reading the oldest write to a key rather than the latest, or duplicate keys during iteration (the implementation must skip over a key after observing it once).

+The proof and specification for maps is relatively easy since they are non-concurrent, so the proof assumes ownership over the entire map.
+We treat a map as a pointer to an abstract map value, a GooseLang value that encodes the entire map data as a list of key-value pairs.
+The specification is based on a pure relation $mapVal(v, m)$ that relates this encoded value to a Gallina map
+$m$, which uses `gmap` from stdpp; for simplicity we use `gmap uint64 val` and limit map keys to integers.
+Values are not a visible notion to the Go code, since it always interacts with maps via their pointer, so the specifications all use $mapRep(l, m) = \exists v, l \mapsto v * mapVal(v, m)$.
+The indirection is important, since the Go map value `m : map[uint64]V` is in fact a reference to a map that is mutated in-place (unlike a slice, which has both pure data --- pointer, length, and capacity --- and heap data).

+For example,

+$\{mapRep(l, m)\} mapDelete(l, k) \{mapRep(l, delete(m, k))\}$

+Map iteration has a more sophisticated specification [citation needed]:

+TODO: write down iteration spec

 ## Testing Goose

 Goose is a trusted component in the entire verification process.
 For the overall